 Our program supports and offers freshman level Biology I (BIOL 1450) and Biology II (BIOL 1750) for high school students enrolled in AP Biology with an approved dual enrollment instructor.
 Dual Enrollment teachers serve as adjunct faculty with UNO and have been approved to teach at the college level.
 This gives students in high school the opportunity to earn up to ten college credit hours for AP Biology through the Department of Biology at UNO.
 Listed below are further benefits for members of the Dual Enrollment program.
 For more information about the campus-wide Dual Enrollment program please visit the main Dual Enrollment page.

 High School AP Biology teachers interested in becoming a dual enrollment instructor in Biology with UNO are encouraged to apply for approval.
-The Department of Biology offers Biology I (1450), Biology II (1750), and Environmental Biology (1330) as college coursework earned concurrent with AP Biology if the department approves the high school teacher.
+The Department of Biology offers Biology I (1450) and Biology II (1750) as college coursework earned concurrent with AP Biology if the department approves the high school teacher.
 Requirements for approval and application materials needed to apply are listed below.
 The Department of Biology at UNO reserves the right to consider individuals on a case-by-case basis depending on unique qualifications.

 Approval Criteria for Participating AP Biology Teachers